 Interferences: Spectral, physical, and chemical interferences can be evaluated by analyzing samples containing various suspected interferences.
 Carryover should be evaluated using the incorporation of blanks immediately following standards and samples.

-Statistics: Statistical techniques are employed to evaluate accuracy, trueness (or bias) precision, linear range, limits of detection and quantitation, and measurement uncertainty originating laboratory and validating laboratory/organization is suggested when deciding if the use of a reference method will be necessary.
+Statistics: Statistical techniques are employed to evaluate accuracy, trueness (or bias) precision, linear range, limits of detection and quantitation, and measurement uncertainty

 4.2 Reference Method